c6o/docs/content/pubsub.md

     end
 ```

-The Pub/Sub engine is a Subscriber pull system which means if there are no active Subscriptions (i.e. no one wants the data), the data is dropped by the Publisher so that  system resources are not consumed unnecessarily.
+The Pub/Sub engine is a "subscriber interest" system meaning if there are no Consumers interested in data from a producer, data is dropped by the Publisher so that system resources are not consumed unnecessarily.

 ## Messages

-`Messages` are the equivalent of Documents in a traditional operating system and make up the backbone of the Traxitt System.
-Data is transmitted using the predefined `Message` format below. `Messages` comprise of Metadata that describe the data and the Payload.
+Streams of `Messages` are the equivalent of Documents in a traditional operating system.
+They make up the backbone of the Traxitt System.
+Data is transmitted using `Message` format below. `Messages` comprise of Metadata that describe the data and the Payload.

 ``` protobuf
 message Message {